New York State Common Retirement Fund Sells 8,185 Shares of The Sherwin-Williams Company (NYSE:SHW)

 A number of other institutional investors and hedge funds have also recently bought and sold shares of SHW.
 James Investment Research Inc. increased its stake in shares of Sherwin-Williams by 3.0% in the third quarter.
 James Investment Research Inc. now owns 1,268 shares of the specialty chemicals company’s stock valued at $355,000 after buying an additional 37 shares during the period.
 BDO Wealth Advisors LLC increased its position in Sherwin-Williams by 38.2% during the 2nd quarter.
 BDO Wealth Advisors LLC now owns 141 shares of the specialty chemicals company’s stock valued at $38,000 after purchasing an additional 39 shares during the period.
 West Family Investments Inc. increased its position in Sherwin-Williams by 3.9% during the 3rd quarter.
 West Family Investments Inc. now owns 1,041 shares of the specialty chemicals company’s stock valued at $291,000 after purchasing an additional 39 shares during the period.
 Kesler Norman & Wride LLC increased its position in Sherwin-Williams by 1.0% during the 3rd quarter.
 Kesler Norman & Wride LLC now owns 4,051 shares of the specialty chemicals company’s stock valued at $1,133,000 after purchasing an additional 41 shares during the period.
 Finally, Assetmark Inc. increased its position in Sherwin-Williams by 16.1% during the 2nd quarter.
 Assetmark Inc. now owns 331 shares of the specialty chemicals company’s stock valued at $90,000 after purchasing an additional 46 shares during the period.
 75.84% of the stock is owned by institutional investors and hedge funds.

 A number of research firms have weighed in on SHW.
-BMO Capital Markets increased their target price on shares of Sherwin-Williams from $300.00 to $355.00 and gave the company an “outperform” rating in a research report on Thursday, October 28th.
-Bank of America downgraded shares of Sherwin-Williams from a “buy” rating to a “neutral” rating and set a $335.00 target price for the company. in a research report on Wednesday, October 27th.
-Royal Bank of Canada increased their target price on shares of Sherwin-Williams from $330.00 to $360.00 and gave the company an “outperform” rating in a research report on Thursday, October 28th.
-Wells Fargo & Company increased their price target on Sherwin-Williams from $327.00 to $350.00 and gave the stock an “overweight” rating in a report on Wednesday, October 27th.
-Finally, Robert W. Baird increased their price target on Sherwin-Williams from $325.00 to $350.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
+Mizuho began coverage on shares of Sherwin-Williams in a research report on Tuesday, October 12th.
+They set a “buy” rating and a $352.00 target price for the company.
+The Goldman Sachs Group downgraded shares of Sherwin-Williams from a “buy” rating to a “neutral” rating and set a $320.00 target price for the company. in a research report on Wednesday, December 15th.
+Robert W. Baird increased their target price on shares of Sherwin-Williams from $325.00 to $350.00 and gave the company an “outperform” rating in a research report on Wednesday, October 27th.
+Wells Fargo & Company increased their target price on shares of Sherwin-Williams from $327.00 to $350.00 and gave the company an “overweight” rating in a research report on Wednesday, October 27th.
+Finally, JPMorgan Chase & Co. increased their price target on Sherwin-Williams from $310.00 to $330.00 and gave the stock an “overweight” rating in a report on Thursday, September 9th.
 Six research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $355.57.

 Sherwin-Williams (NYSE:SHW) last released its quarterly earnings results on Monday, October 25th.
 The specialty chemicals company reported $2.09 EPS for the quarter, beating analysts’ consensus estimates of $2.07 by $0.02.
 The business had revenue of $5.15 billion during the quarter, compared to analyst estimates of $5.09 billion.
 Sherwin-Williams had a return on equity of 75.00% and a net margin of 10.00%.
 Sherwin-Williams’s quarterly revenue was up .5% compared to the same quarter last year.
 During the same period in the prior year, the firm posted $2.76 EPS.
-As a group, sell-side analysts predict that The Sherwin-Williams Company will post 8.48 EPS for the current fiscal year.
+On average, analysts expect that The Sherwin-Williams Company will post 8.48 EPS for the current year.

 The business also recently declared a quarterly dividend, which was paid on Friday, December 3rd.
 Investors of record on Friday, November 19th were given a $0.55 dividend.
 This represents a $2.20 dividend on an annualized basis and a yield of 0.65%.
 The ex-dividend date was Thursday, November 18th.
 Sherwin-Williams’s payout ratio is currently 30.15%.